 The ERS Commodity Costs and Returns data product provides a database that can be used by stakeholders including policymakers, producer groups, agribusiness, academics, and others.
 It is unique in that it provides U.S., regional, and in some cases, State and size estimates that are representative of the commodity costs and returns associated with U.S. agriculture.

-Interactive Visualization: U.S. Commodity Costs and Returns by Region and by Commodity, Field Crops, by Jeffrey Gillespie, USDA, Economic Research Service, May 2021
+Interactive Visualization: U.S. Commodity Costs and Returns by Region and by Commodity, by Jeffrey Gillespie, USDA, Economic Research Service, October 2021